cloudfoundry/cf-deployment-concourse-tasks/README.md

 This is useful for testing an upstream component.
 Otherwise identical to the `bosh-deploy` task above.

+### [bosh-deploy-with-updated-release-submodule][bosh-deploy-with-updated-release-submodule]
+This creates and applies an
+additional operations file to `cf-deployment.yml`, which causes BOSH to create a dev release with a specific version of a submodule from the provided release folder in place of the version specified in `cf-deployment.yml`.
+This is useful for testing an upstream component when you want to treat the submodule as a concourse resource.

 ### [bosh-upload-stemcell-from-cf-deployment][bosh-upload-stemcell-from-cf-deployment-task-yaml]
 This uploads the stemcell version specified in `cf-deployment`